hughrun/ephemetoot/README.md

 pip install .
 ```

+## Upgrading with a ZIP file
+To upgrade without using git:

+* put your config file somewhere safe
-Alternatively download and unzip the zip file into your `ephemetoot` directory over the top of your existing installation, and then run `pip install .`.
+* download and unzip the zip file into your `ephemetoot` directory over the top of your existing installation
+* move your config file back in to the ephemetoot directory
+* run `pip install .` from within the directory

 # Uninstalling